 Types of Engines

-This article is dedicated to the study of different types of engines, as you know the engine is the power-producing device that generated power is utilized in many different ways according to the application of a particular machine.
+power is utilized in many different ways according to the application of a

 Engines are energy conversing device.
 Engines are used to convert chemical energy of fuel into thermal energy and uses that generated energy to produce mechanical work.
 Mainly there are two types of engines: